 - Paper can block out the light.

-- Plain white paper does a fair job of blocking the sun, but allowing light in.
+- The plain white paper does a fair job of blocking the sun but allowing light in.

 - Paper comes in many thicknesses and with different fibers in the paper.

 - Using paper for privacy can give you good results.

 - Considering the same paper might not be as good for sun ray blocking.

 - Remember that some clothing is better than none, and some blocking from paper is better than none.

 - A paper that has color, like construction paper is heavier and would block better.
 Colored poster board would block the sun as a temporary fix in a window, even in your vehicle window, as long as it doesn’t interfere with the driver’s vision.